Unity-Technologies/ml-agents/docs/Glossary.md

 * **External Coordinator** - ML-Agents class responsible for communication with outside processes (in this case, the Python API).
 * **Trainer** - Python class which is responsible for training a given Brain.
-Contains TensorFlow graph which makes decisions for External Brain.
+Contains TensorFlow graph which makes decisions for Learning Brain.